ZQ-Yang/zq-yang.github.io/_pages/about.md

 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by *Sustainable Cities and Society*.

 # 🔬 Research Interests
-- Service Accessibility and housing price
+- Service Accessibility and Housing Price
-- Healthcare accessibility and equity
+- Healthcare Accessibility and Equity
-- Micromobility (Bike-sharing & Electric Bike-sharing)
+- Micromobility (Bike-sharing and Electric Bike-sharing)